infobloxopen/atlas-app-toolkit/query/README.md

 | in           | Check existence in set   | city in [‘Santa Clara’, ‘New York’] or  price in [1,2,3] |

 Note: if you decide to use toolkit provided `infoblox.api.Filtering` proto type, then you'll not be able to use [vanilla](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/protoc-gen-swagger) swagger schema generation, since this plugin doesn't work with recursive nature of `infoblox.api.Filtering`.
 In this case you can use our [fork](https://github.com/infobloxopen/grpc-gateway/tree/atlas-patch/protoc-gen-swagger) which has a fix for this issue.
+You can also use [atlas-gentool](https://github.com/infobloxopen/atlas-gentool) which contains both versions of the plugin.

 ## Sorting